-Writing a song is a lot like writing a computer program.
-They both require clever management of control flow.
 The simplest sheet music reads as a straightforward top-to-bottom list of instructions.
 You start on measure one and read through to the end sequentially.
 That’s fine unless the music is very repetitive, which most popular music is.
 The loop is the basic compositional unit of nearly every song you could dance to.
+The problem is that writing loops out sequentially is very tedious.

-Loops are easy to remember, but it’s tedious to write the same passage over and over.
-You can save yourself a lot of laborious writing by using repeat markers.
+Rather than writing the same passage over and over, you can save yourself a lot of laborious writing by using repeat markers.
 They’re like the GOTO instruction in BASIC.
 Here are the first four bars of “Chameleon” by Herbie Hancock.
+This four-bar phrase repeats hundreds of times over the course of the song.
+You wouldn’t want to write them all out.
+With repeat markers, you don’t have to.
+Repeat markers give sheet music the topology of a clock face.

 Western music notation also includes more complex repeats, with different conditional instructions waiting for you depending on whether it’s your first, second or third pass.
 Repeats get combined with special jump instructions like DC, short for Da Capo, “to the head.”
 DC tells the performer to jump to the beginning of the piece.
-Coda, “tail”, means jump to the ending.
+Coda, “tail”, means “jump to the ending.”

-Through clever use of repeat markers and jumps, you can fit elaborately complex musical scores onto a sheet or two of paper, which is very convenient if you’re playing an instrument that makes it hard to turn pages in mid-flight.
-But even with its repeats and jumps, European classical music is mostly linear.
-The scores can be expanded into single rows of measures like a chain of paper clips.
+Even with its repeats and jumps, European classical music is mostly linear.
+The scores can be expanded into single rows of measures, like a chain of paper clips.
 Open-ended loops, the ones marked “repeat until cue”, are another story.
 A linear expansion of a piece containing open-ended loops will be different for every performance.
 Who knows how many paper clips you’ll wind up with in your chain?

 James Brown in particular was a master of open-ended loops.
-Usually bandleaders take the musicians in and out of loops through hand signals or eye contact, but James Brown’s shouted instructions to his band were a key element of his music.
-In “(Get Up I Feel Like Being A) Sex Machine,” as the band loops on the main E thirteenth chord riff, James Brown and Bobby Byrd debate whether it’s time to take it to the bridge:
+Usually bandleaders take the musicians in and out of loops through hand signals or eye contact.
+James Brown preferred to shout instructions to his band out loud in mid-song, and his shouts became a key element of his music.
+The most famous example is in “(Get Up I Feel Like Being A) Sex Machine.”

 James Brown: Bobby!
 Should I take ‘em to the bridge?